1947 completes the 41st year of the Garden and Martha Crones 15th year as Curator.

 The second “possibly missing” one is the larger flowered variety of the Yellow, C. parviflorum var. pubescens.
 That had not been planted since 1941, although it is possible she counted both flower sizes as one of the four in existence.
 The Ramshead was always difficult to grow.
 Martha planted it again in 1950, ’51 and ’53 and Ken Avery tried again in 1974 but they were always short lived after transplanting.

 Her next note is that “the fern glen was a picture of green loveliness the entire season.”
-As the current Fern Glen was not yet developed, she is referring to Eloise Butler’s ‘fernery’ located on the southern side hill in the Woodland Garden.
+As the current Fern Glen was not yet developed, she is referring to Eloise Butler’s ‘fernery’ located on the north facing side hill at the south end of the Woodland Garden where the extensive growth of Interrupted Fern is found.

 About the extended season, she writes: “The Garden’s extended season made it possible to properly mulch plants for winter protection, which must be delayed until after freezing.
 A great deal of dead timber was also removed at this time.
 It is hope that this extension will be carried on.”(2)